JameZaye/JameZaye/README.md

 - 👀 I’m interested in Fantasy RPGs, Cooking and Software Development
 - 🌱 I’m currently finished a Double-Bach in Games/Business now onto Masters of Proj.
 Mgmt.
 - 💞️ I’m looking to collaborate on literally anything but struggling to find the motivation *gestures at everything*
-- 📫 How to reach me @JameZaye on Twitter, Discord,
+- 📫 How to reach me @JameZaye on Twitter, Discord & DeviantArt

 <!---
 JameZaye/JameZaye is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.